Menu Home

 In an era when, if you wanted to eat, you had to grow your own food everyone had to hold some land on which to grow it.
 For nearly three hundred years after the Norman Conquest the people at the bottom of the social pile held their small portion of land in ‘villeinage’, as unfree or servile tenure was named.
 Slavery would be another.

 Most unfree service involved working on the Lord’s land but unlike free service, where the number of days was limited, the services these people had to provide varied entirely with the whim of the lord of the manor.
 If they had to work for him seven days a week so be it.
-In the 14th century the ravages of the Black Death gave the survivors a slightly upper hand.
+In the 14th century the ravages of the Black Death gave the survivors a slight upper hand.
 After this time the manorial lord could no longer behave arbitrarily but had to conform to the custom of the manor.
 This was a small but important concession and was enforceable under common law ; it is the origin of many later common rights.

 At some time or other it was recognised that it was to the advantage of the Lord and the unfree tenants, that the villeins should be allowed to pass the land they held on to their heirs.
-Tenure in villeinage was gradually replaced by ‘tenure by copy of the court roll’ or ‘copyhold’.
-The example below is taken from the Court roll of Child Okeford.
+Tenure in villeinage was gradually replaced by ‘tenure by copy of the court roll’ or ‘copyhold’ so called because it was recorded in the court roll of the manor.

-“Child Okeford Maner #### of Manor Court 22nd April Year of Our Lord 1675
+Child Okeford Maner #### of Manor Court 22nd April Year of Our Lord 1675

 John Trowbridge holds by Coppy Dated the third day of June 1653 one Cottage One house and Garden and one little close of meadow containing one acre To hold to himself and Mary his daughter for their natural lives By the paym[en]t by the year of 6s [4] and by All other burthens works and Ffines